nseadlc-2020/package-todo-cli-task/README.md

 $ node todo.js report           # Statistics
 ```

-### Show pending todos
+### 2. List all pending todos

-Use the `ls` command.
-The most recently added todo is displayed first.
+Use the `ls` command to see all the todos that are not yet complete.
+The most recently added todo should be displayed first.

 ```
 $ node todo.js ls